-@record binds a GraphQL output or input type to an existing Java class.
-The class shape determines which sealed result-type variant the rewrite picks and, for child @table fields on free-form parents, whether the classifier can auto-derive a batch key from a typed accessor or whether you need an @sourceRow.
+A class-backed GraphQL output or input type is bound to an existing Java class.
+The binding is derived by reflection from the type’s producer: for an output type, the producing field’s return type (a @service method return or a parent-accessor chain); for an input type, the method parameter the input flows into.
+The reflected class’s shape determines which sealed result-type variant the rewrite picks and, for child @table fields on free-form parents, whether the classifier can auto-derive a batch key from a typed accessor.
 This recipe walks the decision tree and the operational consequences for each variant.

 The four output variants

 The sealed GraphitronType.ResultType hierarchy has four permits (GraphitronType.java:89-141).
-The classifier picks among them by reflecting on the backing class (TypeBuilder.buildResultType:513-546):
+The classifier picks among them by reflecting on the backing class the producer yields (TypeBuilder.buildResultType:513-546):

 -